Magnetization curves of deposited finite spin chains: Acknowledgment

 \section{Acknowledgment}

 This work was supported by the Deutsche Forschungsgemeinschaft through Research Unit 945.
 Computing time at the Leibniz Computing Center in Garching is gratefully acknowledged.
-We thank Martin H{\"o}ck for fruitful discussions.
+We thank Martin H{\"o}ck for fruitful discussions and Theo Costi for drawing our attention to the successes of multi-channel calculations.